prembhaskal/imagestore-docker/README.md

 It publishes the different events on the Rabbit MQ Event server.
 The images are stored in mounted file system thus allowing persistence.
 Images are stored as files.
 Albums are the directories.
+It exposes metrics for prometheus using spring boot actuator and micrometer libraries

 ## Rabbit MQ Event server
 rabbit mq server which acts as event pipe.